ranedk/tuts/kotlin/kotlintuts/README.md

     }
 }
 ```
-In case of kotlin, the `companion` keyword create a `static` inner class and if there is no name of the class, exposes it as a class named `Companion`
+In case of kotlin, the `companion` keyword creates a `static` inner class and if there is no name of the class, exposes it as a class named `Companion`